 Adriana Salerno is an associate professor of mathematics at Bates College.
 She earned her undergraduate degree in her home country of Venezuela at the Universidad Simon Bolivar, then went on to earn her PhD at the University of Texas.
 While completing her doctorate in mathematics, Salerno was also selected as the AMS-AAAS Mass Media Fellow in the summer of 2007; as such, she wrote articles for the Voice of America.
 Salerno’s main research area is Number Theory, in particular the intersections of number theory with geometry, physics, and cryptography.
 She is also very interested in the communication and teaching of mathematics to create a more inclusive and diverse STEM workforce.
 She is an alum of the Linton-Poodry SACNAS Summer Leadership Institute, and is committed to increasing the representation of minorities and women in the mathematical sciences.
 Salerno was visiting mathematician at the Mathematical Association of America’s headquarters in Washington, D.C., from September to November 2016.

 Previous Members of the Editorial Board:

 Edray Herber Goins grew up in South Los Angeles, California.
 The product of the Los Angeles Unified (LAUSD) public school system, Dr. Goins attended the California Institute of Technology, where he majored in mathematics and physics, and earned his doctorate in mathematics from Stanford University.
-Dr. Goins is currently an associate professor of mathematics at Purdue University in West Lafayette, Indiana.
 He works in the field of number theory, as it pertains to the intersection of representation theory and algebraic geometry.